Different Types of Semi-Trailer Axles

 Cons of Triple Axles

-Triple axles are good for: Flatbeds, Lowboys, Dumps, Step Decks
+Triple axles are suitable for: Flatbeds, Lowboys, Dumps, Step Decks

 Quad Axles

-In the case that non-powered axles are lift axles, tandem drive axles are placed in the rear while two air-lift axles are positioned ahead.
+If non-powered axles are lift axles, tandem drive axles are placed in the rear, and two air-lift axles are positioned ahead.
 If a semi-trailer is carrying a light load or no load at all, the two air-lift axles will operate in a raised position.
 This lessens the effect on fuel consumption and spares tires from unnecessary drag.

 Pros of Quad Axles